Antelope Island State Park

 Cycling

-For road cyclists, the island offers a network of well-maintained roads that wind along the shores and through the rolling terrain.
-It's the perfect route to get some exercise while enjoying a western wildlife tour.
+For cyclists, the island offers a 36-mile network of mountain bike trails and paved roads that wind along the shores and rolling terrain.
+It's the perfect place to get some exercise while enjoying a western wildlife tour.

 -